Jorand/addic7ed-bot/README.md

 - Popcorn Time remote, get addic7ed subtitle for the current playing Serie.

 ## Filename parser compatible with
-EZTV Show TV-Series (more soon…)
+- EZTV Show TV-Series (more soon…)
-Popcorn Time Remote

 ## To Use
 First we need to install node.js.
 So go ahead and do that.